Seinzu/noweb_helpers/readme.markdown

 A port of noweb.php from [Henri Bergius](https://github.com/bergie) so that it will work in PHP 5.2.
 This is a somewhat ugly hack/patch which relies on overuse of static to get around PHP5.2's limitations regarding closures (specifically allowing functions to close over the current object).
 Under the lGPL license per original copyright/licensing.

+## noweb_php.lang

+TextMate language syntax so that PHP blocks will be appropriately highlighted.

+## php-noweb.lang

+gedit language plugin so that PHP blocks will be appropriately highlighted.

 ## noweb_watch.js

 ### Requirements